usab-skrow/swe-ireland/subtopics/culture.md

 17. Remember first 6 months are probation, you are still being evaluated before you become full time employee.
 Also there is something called PIP or "performance improvement plan".
 PIP is a process to force weak engineers out of the company.
 If you are PIP'd then start preparing for interviews.
 17. **Learn how to use a debugger.
 Adding print statements is amateur.**
 18. **Do NOT write ugly code.
 Simplicity <3**
-19. Like my tech lead used to tell me all.
+19. Like my tech lead used to tell me always.
     * Try to see the bigger picture
     * Don't put the cart before the horse
     * We will cross the bridge when we reach it